 Do I really need to get an extraction?

 If your wisdom teeth are causing painful symptoms, or if your dentist tells you that you need to have them removed, delayed treatment can only cause more problems in the future.
-It is not worth jeopardizing your oral health when the problem can be resolved with a modern procedure involving minimal discomfort.
+It is not worth jeopardizing your oral health when the problem can be easily resolved with minimal discomfort.
 This is especially true when you consider that delaying removal may present a need for much more expensive and invasive procedures.